 Currently 10% of all farmland in Bavaria is organic.
 The requirement that all state-owned farmland is a spectacular development which ought to be known by everyone who has an interest in conservation or agriculture.
 I don’t know how much farmland in Bavaria is state-owned.
 It might not be very much given the sweeping privatization in the German economy starting in the 90s.
 Even if the amount is small the symbolic value is great.

 Article 1b: Nature Protection as an Educational Duty

-The aim here is a complete transformation of farmer education, beginning with school science education in general, according to statements elsewhere by the authors.
+The aim here is not just a revolution in environmental education in schools but complete transformation of farmer education in order to bring about a seismic shift away from the harmful practices of industrial agriculture, according to statements by the authors of the referendum.
 Industrial agriculture is the greatest single source of harm to the environment in Germany, more than cars or coal.
-The initiators wisely focused at every point on supporting and educating farmers and showing how they are just as much victims as everyone else of globalized industrial agriculture corporations and the politicians who work with them to throw ordinary citizens, and future generations, under the bus.
+The initiators focused at every point on supporting and educating farmers and showing how they are just as much victims as everyone else of globalized industrial agriculture corporations and the politicians who work with them to throw ordinary citizens, and future generations, under the bus.

-Field sizes: This refers to the problems of large-scale monocultures, which are solved by having smaller diverse fields.
+Field sizes – This refers to the problems of large-scale monocultures, which are ameliorated by having smaller diverse fields.

-Soil life: an odd word choice because it excludes the soil nutrients, minerals, water, and pollution which affect all living things but are themselves not “life”.
+Soil life – an odd word choice because it doesn’t include the soil nutrients, minerals, water, and pollution which affect all living things but are themselves not “life”.
 The accepted terms for encompassing all this are “soil systems” or “soil health”.

 2. Biodiversity in state-owned lands and preservation and enhancement of pastures and meadows